How to Apply Touch Up Paint Using the Paint Pens

 To start the paint flowing in the paint pen, depress the nib on a hard surface until you see the paint start to flow.
 Do not do this on your vehicle as you could end up with too much paint on the tip of the pen.
 Wipe the excess paint off and apply thin coats allowing each coat to dry for twenty minutes.
 If you need more paint, do not depress the nib on your vehicle to release more paint, do it off the vehicle somewhere.
 The paint pen is very nice to work with because you can really control the thickness of the paint and avoid paint blobs completely.
 Do NOT use enamel primer!

 If you have an unpainted surface, either bare metal, plastic, rubber, etc., APPLY PRIMER!
 Primer is made to stick to unpainted surfaces and paint is designed to stick to primer!
 Primer can also be used to fill small imperfections in the surface.
 Clean the area of all dust with a tack rag and apply primer to the unpainted surfaces.
 Let the primer dry thoroughly before applying the color coat.
-If the primer is rough, use the rubbing compound to smooth the surface.
-If you sand the scratch, the sandpaper will dull the surface so you do not want to do this.
-Rubberized primer is only needed when you are spraying the paint and is not needed when using the paint pens.
+If the primer is rough, use the rubbing compound (cutting creme) to smooth the surface.
+If you sand the scratch, the sandpaper will dull the surface so be very careful.

 Applying the Basecoat

-The rubbing compound is also good for removing oxidation from your finish.
+The rubbing compound (cutting creme) is also good for removing oxidation from your finish.
 Let the finish dry for a 30 days and apply a good quality automotive wax.

 Sometimes, especially on dark colored paints, the repaired area will look hazy and/or scratched and not match the surrounding paint.
 If you experience this. you have two options.
 Purchase some automotive polishing compound locally and use this until the shine matches your original paint.
 You can also go to a local detail shop and have them power polish the area.

-This problem can be caused by using too much pressure on the rubbing compound.
-The rubbing compound is equivalent to using 1500 grit sandpaper and with enough pressure, it will scratch the original paint.
+This problem can be caused by using too much pressure on the rubbing compound (cutting creme).
+The rubbing compound (cutting creme) is equivalent to using 1500 grit sandpaper and with enough pressure, it will scratch the original paint.